State Licensing Authorities

-The Bureau of Cannabis Control (Bureau) is the lead agency in developing regulations for medical and adult-use cannabis in California.
-The Bureau is responsible for regulating commercial cannabis licenses for retailers, distributors, microbusinesses, testing laboratories, and temporary cannabis events.
-Click here to visit their website.
+The Bureau of Cannabis Control (Bureau) is the lead agency in regulating commercial cannabis licenses for medical and adult-use cannabis in California.
+The Bureau is responsible for licensing retailers, distributors, testing labs, microbusinesses, and temporary cannabis events.

-The state’s three licensing authorities are all accepting applications for commercial cannabis licenses.
+The state’s three cannabis licensing authorities are all accepting applications and issuing licenses for commercial cannabis activity in California.
 Please visit the licensing tab for more information.